 In connection with the offering, the representatives on behalf of the underwriters, may purchase and sell common units in the open market.
 These transactions may include short sales, syndicate covering transactions and stabilizing transactions.
 Short sales involve syndicate sales of common units in excess of the number of units to be purchased by the underwriters in the offering, which creates a syndicate short position.
 "Covered" short sales are sales of units made in an amount up to the number of units represented by the underwriters' option to purchase additional common units.
 In determining the source of units to close out the covered syndicate short position, the underwriters will consider, among other things, the price of units available for purchase in the open market as compared to the price at which they may purchase units through their option to purchase additional common units.
 Transactions to close out the covered syndicate short position involve either purchases of the common units in the open market after the distribution has been completed or the exercise of their option to purchase additional common units.
+The underwriters may also make "naked" short sales of units in excess of their option to purchase additional common units.
 The underwriters must close out any naked short position by purchasing common units in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the units in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of bids for or purchases of units in the open market while the offering is in progress.